ZheWang77/Uplink_Precoding_CF_mMIMO_Multi_Antenna_UE_I_WMMSE/README.md

 This is a code package is related to the following scientific article:

-Z. Wang, J. Zhang, H. Q. Ngo, B. Ai and M. Debbah, "Uplink Precoding Design for Cell-Free Massive MIMO With Iteratively Weighted MMSE," in IEEE Transactions on Communications, vol. 71, no. 3, pp. 1646-1664, Mar.
+Z. Wang, J. Zhang, H. Q. Ngo, B. Ai, and M. Debbah, "Uplink Precoding Design for Cell-Free Massive MIMO With Iteratively Weighted MMSE," in IEEE Transactions on Communications, vol. 71, no. 3, pp. 1646-1664, Mar.
 2023.

 Available at: https://arxiv.org/abs/2301.02417